-- Use public moorings where available and observe no-anchoring areas - they - are there to protect coral Where possible, anchor in sand or mud away from corals and other fragile marine environments.
-Suitable areas often show up as flat and smooth on - Use your sand anchor and reef pick appropriately to minimise damage - Use only as much chain as you need to hold the vessel without compromising - not dragging.
+- Use public moorings where available and observe no-anchoring areas - they - are there to protect coral • Where possible, anchor in sand or mud away from corals and other fragile - often show up as flat and smooth on your sounder - appropriately to minimise damage - hold the vessel without compromising safety - Keep watch to make sure the anchor is not dragging.

-- Return all undersized or unwanted fish to the water carefully and quickly to - for bait.
-Choose locally caught bait products as imported bait can increase the risk of introducing disease or pest - maintained.
-Carry all necessary safety board knows where it is stowed - seagrass beds and beaches - do so well away from reefs and islands.
+- Return all undersized or unwanted fish to the water carefully and quickly to - Do not use pest or non-native fish for bait.
+Choose locally caught bait products as imported bait can increase the risk of introducing disease or pest

+- maintained.
+Carry all necessary safety equipment and make sure everyone on board knows where it is stowed - seagrass beds and beaches - If you need to dispose of sewage at sea, do so well away from reefs and islands.
 For information on vessel sewage regulations visit www.gbrmpa.gov.au - Refuel on shore wherever possible.
-Use the correct gear and have spill response equipment readily available. - particular watch your fins - buoyancy control over sand patches and from the sea.
-They can occur along some check your gear is secure - touch, prod or chase them and avoid making loud noises.
+Use the correct gear and have spill response equipment readily available.